Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Measurement Problem

 Physical collapse theories modify the unitary dynamics of the wavefunction to make wavefunction collapse a physical process.
 The Schr\"{o}dinger equation then becomes an approximation, applicable at the microscopic level but breaking down at larger scales.
 In principle, this difference is testable since it will produce small deviations from the predictions of orthodox quantum mechanics (see Sect.\ \ref{Sec:Constraints}).
+The task is to find a theory that is well defined at the microphysical level and that closely approximates collapse to the basis preferred by decoherence.
 Such collapse must be stochastic so that it conforms to the Born rule for probabilities.
 Any collapse theory must cause superpositions to collapse to probabilistic mixtures in a time sufficient small to avoid the observation of macroscopic superpositions and without having an appreciable effect on states that are resistant to decoherence.

 \citet{wigner1967} championed the idea that human consciousness triggers a collapse of the wavefunction.
 That is, conscious states resist being forced into superpositions.
 Modern theories of consciousness-induced collapse, where superpositions of conscious states are dynamically suppressed, are explored by \citet{okon2020} and \citet{chalmers2022}.